The link between Raynaud's and Scleroderma

-Although we talk about people with scleroderma having 'Raynaud's symptoms', there are important differences in the actual disease processes of the two conditions.
+Although we often talk about people with scleroderma having 'Raynaud's symptoms', primary and secondary Raynaud's are actually very different, with important distinctions in the disease processes of each condition.

-Unlike in primary Raynaud's phenomenon, where the blood vessels narrow then return to normal size, the small blood vessels in the skin in scleroderma gradually change in size, becoming increasingly smaller and sometimes disappearing over time.
+Unlike primary Raynaud's phenomenon where the blood vessels narrow and then return to normal size, in cases of scleroderma, the small blood vessels in the skin gradually change in size, becoming increasingly smaller and sometimes even disappearing over time.